corda/corda-docs-portal/content/en/platform/corda/5.0/introduction/about-the-docs/_index.md

 	 alt="Enterprise icon"
 >}}

-* **A**: The heading without the 'Enterprise only' icon is the most common and it is used where the content relates to all Corda users.
+* **A**: The heading without the 'Enterprise only' icon is the most common and it is used where the content applies to all Corda users.
 * **B**: The ‘Enterprise only' icon is used mostly in headings, indicating that the content under that heading relates to a Corda Enterprise feature.
-On occasions, the icon may be used inline to identify sentences, paragraphs, or tables that relate to a Corda Enterprise feature.
+On occasions, the icon may be used inline to identify sentences, paragraphs, or tables that apply to a Corda Enterprise feature.

 <!--## End of Life Strategy
 Use the following table to track the end of life schedule for each version of Corda 5.
 Each version of Corda has R3 support available for a fixed period.